darraghmoloney/blackjackTutor/README.md

 ### Play Better
-Play a Blackjack game and get hints on the best thing to do based on basic Blackjack strategy.
+Play a Blackjack game on the **Tutor** page and get hints on the best thing to do based on Blackjack [Basic Strategy](https://en.wikipedia.org/wiki/Blackjack#Basic_strategy).

 ### Check Your Strategy
-Test your knowledge in the Quiz mode by choosing the correct action in a randomly generated mix of ten questions.
+Test your knowledge on the **Quiz** page by choosing the correct action in a randomly generated mix of ten questions.

 ### Motivate Yourself
-Track your progress and improvement.
+Track your progress and improvement as your best Quiz scores are stored.

 ### Get The Info
-Check out the About section if you're a beginner and learn a bit more about the game.
+Check out the **About** section if you're a beginner and learn a bit more about the game.

 This app is developed with a React front-end and is platform-independent.
 It uses Firebase for login and registration of users.
 It's hosted using a Google Cloud on-demand VM.